anniecherk/anniecherk.github.io/_posts/2017-06-05-System-Testing-Compiler.markdown

 Some constraints/argument combos don't work together: for instance, you can't demand that you have fewer than 2 `red` values in a row, and also greater than `2` red values in a row.
 However, **negative testing is also valuable** so I hold on to these impossible specification files.
 The file the SAT solver returns should complain that it couldn't find a valid ordering, and when we validate these files there's some logic to compute whether or not we expect a negative result.

-Like the exhaustive tests, we choose from the testing object sets, and always use `red` and the value argument to the constraints.
+Like the exhaustive tests, we choose from the testing object sets.
+Unlike the exhaustive tests, we choose a value at random to be the value argument to the constraints.

 ```bash
 export constraint_draws = 10